morrow1nd/luax/doc/luax_reference_manual.md

 local str = 'John';
 local s1, s2, s3 = 'hi', 123; -- s3 -> nil

-varUndeclared = 123;  -- error in luax.
+var_undeclared = 123;  -- error in luax.
 Lua treats it as a new global
                       -- variable declaration and exposures it to everywhere.
 ```